Imagine What I Could Save on Airfare!

 In my mid-30’s, I traveled for a while in Tibet.
 Most of the roads there are carved into the sides of mountains, with a precipitous drop off the other side.
 One afternoon, the bus I was traveling on came to a stop behind a long line of traffic.
 Way ahead of us, a truck had fallen halfway off the mountain.
 Other drivers (who seemed used to this kind of thing) had attached thick ropes to it, and were attempting to pull it back onto the road before it tumbled into the abyss.

 Clearly, this was going to take several hours, so I (and others) got out of the bus to stretch our legs and have a little walk-about.
 And there, just ahead, around a bend, was my lake, just as I’d pictured it!
 In the thin air of the high altitude, the colors shimmered with the same intense clarity they had in my dream!
-It was very literally, a mystical experience because of the dream, because of my own journey, because of where I was (in the Himalaya, for god’s sake!!!) and because of the incredible intensity of the color.
+It was very literally, a mystical experience because of the dream, because of my own journey, because of where I was (in the Himalaya, for dog’s sake!!!) and because of the incredible intensity of the color.
 The intensity was made even more jarring and poignant, by my having just spent half a week bouncing across the bleak, colorless landscape of the Tibetan plain.
-This lake was like a miraculous view of heaven; as if I’d been blind and suddenly were able to see again.
+This lake was like a miraculous view of heaven; as if I’d been blind and suddenly was able to see again!

-I have always accepted these and other similar dreams as spontaneous OBE’s but of course, I had no control over my itinerary.
+I have always accepted these and other similar dreams as spontaneous OBEs but of course, I had no control over my itinerary.

-At various times in my life, I’d made half-hearted attempts at Astral Projection without success, but finally, I felt I was spiritually mature enough to re-tackle my goal.
+At various times in my life, I’d made half-hearted attempts at astral projection without success, but finally, I felt I was spiritually mature enough to re-tackle my goal.

-I read books and articles, visited websites, and I listened to recordings embedded with binaural tones at specific frequencies which were supposed to facilitate OBE’s.
+I read books and articles, visited websites, and I listened to recordings embedded with binaural tones at specific frequencies which were supposed to facilitate OBEs.
 I spent many hours, over the course of a couple of months, attempting to fling my consciousness out of my corporeal form and into the ether.
 I usually got as far as the pre-flight indicators — vibrations along my entire body; heart palpitations; a sense that my limbs were in different positions than they physically were — but I don’t believe I ever achieved lift off.
-Anything I saw or felt in that condition could easily have been explained as a fantasy or a dream.
+Anything I saw or felt in that condition could easily have been explained as a fantasy or a dream or self-hypnosis.

 On several occasions, while listening those recordings, it felt as if my conscious mind were separating from my body, but I could never get it to go anywhere.
 Every time I tried to turn around and look back at myself on the bed, I still felt my consciousness inside my own head.
 (No doubt I wasn’t separating at all but just in an hypnotic state.)